civican/legisinfo/44-1/bills/C-13/bill_text.md

     be prepared to alter those positive measures.

-  **(10)** Every federal institution shall establish evaluation and monitoring mechanisms in relation to the positive measures taken under subsection (5) **and in relation to the duty under paragraph (7)(a.1).
-For greater certainty, these mechanisms take into account the obligations set out in subsections 41(7) to (9) and the provisions with respect to dialogue and consultation activities**.
+  **(10)** Every federal institution shall establish evaluation and monitoring mechanisms in relation to the positive measures taken under subsection (5) and in relation to the duty under paragraph (7)(a.1).
+For greater certainty, these mechanisms shall take into account the obligations set out in subsections 41(7) to (9) and the provisions with respect to dialogue and consultation activities.

   **(10.1)** Subject to subsections (10.2) and (10.3) and the regulations, every federal institution that is a party to an agreement referred to in paragraph (7)(a.1) that includes provisions referred to in that paragraph shall cause the agreement to be published on the Internet or by any other means the institution considers appropriate.